Person looking over a balcony into the distance.

 The cost of a fidelity bond primarily depends on the amount of coverage you choose.
 The type of sensitive information your company handles and how many employees can access that information also affect the cost.

-How much do IT businesses pay for fidelity bonds?
+What do small businesses typically pay for fidelity bonds?

 Businesses where an employee could potentially steal a large amount of money should consider buying a larger bond to match the potential cost of an incident.
 It will cost more, but provide more coverage.